widberg/bff/README.md

 [![Release Nightly](https://img.shields.io/badge/release-nightly-5e025f?labelColor=301934)](https://nightly.link/widberg/bff/workflows/build/master)
 [![Join the chat at https://discord.gg/CQgMNbYeUR](https://img.shields.io/badge/chat-on_discord-7389D8.svg?logo=discord&logoColor=ffffff&labelColor=6A7EC2)](https://discord.gg/CQgMNbYeUR)

 The Zouna Swiss Army knife.
-Originally names BigFile Friend for Zouna's resource archives, now it supports far more than just BigFiles.
+Originally named BigFile Friend for Zouna's resource archives, it now supports far more than just BigFiles.

 <sup>This repository is a relative of the main [FMTK repository](https://github.com/widberg/fmtk).</sup>

 ## Support

 A ✔ indicates that the format has been tested and is working.
-An ❌ indicates that the format has not been tested or is not working.
+An ❌ indicates that the format is not yet implemented.
+A ⚠️ indicates partial/incomplete support.

 ### BigFile